-I’ve had conversations with literally thousands of flower photographers over the last five years and I would say the comment I hear most is, “I don’t like blur – I want my entire image in focus”.
+I’ve had conversations with hundreds of flower photographers over the last five years and one comment I hear a lot is, “I don’t like blur – I want my entire image in focus”.
 That is a personal choice and there is nothing wrong with it.
 While soft and somewhat out-of-focus flower images are in vogue these days, I want to address how to capture a fully, in focus flower, if that’s what you are looking for.

 That said, I have two other methods for attaining an in focus flower.